-- 3. The FAA has established an information resources planning branch within the Office of Management Systems.
-The purpose of this branch is to coordinate and integrate the systems efforts within the various and integrate the systems comprising the FAA. - The FAA has established an Information Resources Management Executive Committee (IRMEX) to insure top management attention and involvement in major decisions concerning the IRM. - 5.
-Each region and conter within the FAA has an information resource manager who acts as the focal point for the agency's IRM programs and activities.
-6. In addition, the FAA an information resources management committee (IRMC) which provides a vehicle for coordinating, consulting, and advising IRMEX and the information resources planning branch on proposed IRM plans, programs, policies, procedures, and
+- The FAA has established an information resources planning branch within the Office of Management Systems.
+The purpose of this branch is to coordinate and integrate the systems efforts within the various individual organizations comprising the FAA. - The FAA has established an Information Resources Management Executive Committee (IRMEX) to insure top management attention and involvement in major decisions concerning the IRM. - Each region and center within the FAA has an information resource manager who acts as the focal point for the agency's IRM programs and activities. - In addition, the FAA has an information resources management committee (IRMC) that provides a vehicle for coordinating, consulting, and advising IRMEX, and the information resources planning branch, on proposed IRM plans, programs, policies, procedures, and standards.

-As a means of filustrating the above, Attachment 2 shows the information flow, and reporting responsibilities, for the fine TRM activities within the FAA.
-As the ATC is a

-The intormation flow, and reporting responsion flows into the ATC is a various IRM activities within the FAA.
-As the ATC is a component of the FAA, the flow shown in Attachment 2 is, of course, pertinent to the ATC, as well as other FAA of such as the FAA of a such as the FAA of a
+As a means of illustrating the above, Attachment two shows the information flow and reporting responsibilities for various IRM activities within the FAA.
+As the ATC is a component of the FAA, the flow chart shown in Attachment two is, of course, pertinent to the ATC, as well as other FAA organizational elements.